Chiemelie10/hng_task_five_video/DOCUMENTATION.md

 - request header:
 - Content-Range: bytes <offset>-<offset + file_size - 1>/<total_size>

+NB:
-NB: Content-Range can be set for the first request but it is only required if subsequent requests will be made to this endpoint using upload_id that will be sent as response.
-The value offset for the first request is 0 (zero). file_size is the size of the particular file that will be posted. total_size is file_size if the file was not broken into chunks.
+- Content-Range can be set for the first request but it is only required if subsequent requests will be made to this endpoint using upload_id that will be sent as response.
+- The value offset for the first request is 0 (zero).
+- file_size is the size of the particular file that will be uploaded.
+- total_size is equal to file_size if the file was not broken into chunks.
 If file was broken into chunks, total_size is the file size before the video was broken into chunks.
+- The maximum allowed total_size is 100000000 bytes, that is 100MB.
+- The maximum allowed file_size per upload is 20000000 bytes, that is 20MB.

 **Response (200 OK):**
 {